 There are a few popular methods for iced coffee preparation.

 The first, and currently most popular, is cold brewing.
 There are some benefits to the cold brew method, most of which have to do with consistency and ease of use.
 You add coffee, add cold water, steep for a day or so, and filter.
 The end product of a cold brew is often syrupy, very sweet, and extracts deeper sugars from the roasted coffee.

-The method we've come to favor for iced coffee both in our cafes and at home is what's commonly referred to as the Japanese Method.
+The method we've come to favor for iced coffee both in our cafes and at home is what's commonly referred to as Flash-Chilling.

 With this method, rather than brewing with cold water, you brew normally with hot water, in a concentrate, directly over ice.
 Because you are using hot water, you maintain solubility of the coffee, which means you can extract the full potential of nuance and flavor from the coffee.
 The ice in the carafe will flash chill the coffee, locking in those flavors, and presenting you with an iced coffee that is just as expressive and dynamic as a hot brew.

 Below is our basic method for brewing iced coffee on a home filter coffee maker.
 The same guidelines can be applied to nearly any filtered brewing method.

 Before we begin, here are the measurements of each component that we’ll be using:

 Start by measuring out 83g of fresh, whole bean coffee.

 You’ll want to fill your coffee maker’s water reservoir to the 4 cup mark (or 600g of water.)